 Do away with IP tracking spreadsheets and actively identify and manage IPv4 and IPv6 addresses.

-Work with an affordable and fully integrated DHCP, DNS, and IP address management software.
+Use an affordable and fully integrated DHCP, DNS, and IP address management software to administer your environment.

 Stay on top of IP address conflicts, subnets/scope depletion, or mismatched DNS entries.